jay-euints/biont-tempdocs/concepts/social-layer.md

 If no viable successor exists (all children dead, or no children), the family is orphaned.
 Tribute stops.
 The lineage persists in state but goes economically dormant until a new patriarch emerges through re-adoption.

-`BiontSuccessionMarkets` lets bettors predict which child inherits before a patriarch dies.
+`BiontSuccessionMarkets` allows bettors to predict which child inherits what before a patriarch dies.

 ## On-chain signals